ProtectMyID Review 2025

 FYI: There’s no need to panic if this report comes back with a lot of hits.
 With the numerous high-level breaches that have occurred over the past few years, it’s very likely bits and pieces of your information are going to show up on these types of scans.

-We also really liked ProtectMyID’s social security monitoring feature.
-With other services, we’ve found this functionality isn’t very robust, but here we received really detailed information on how our social security number was being used, where, and by whom.
+We also really liked ProtectMyID’s Social Security Number monitoring feature.
+With other services, we’ve found this functionality isn’t very robust, but here we received really detailed information on how our Social Security Number was being used, where, and by whom.
 There was even a map to help us visualize where ProtectMyID found pings.

 ProtectMyID Notifications